NofarBart/python-files/README.md

 # DeepBrain python files (creating a new neural network)

 ## Description
-This repository contains code files for creating a new analyzing mouse movement using machine learning `DeepLabCut` and the `dlc2kinematics` libraries.
+This repository contains code files for creating a new neural network that is responsible to analyzing mouse movement using machine learning `DeepLabCut` and the `dlc2kinematics` libraries.
 You may find more python files for using an existing neural network inside the repository `deepbrainproject`[https://github.com/NofarBart/deepbrainproject].

 ---